The Faculty & Staff Campaign

 1. Why is faculty and staff giving important to UH?

 The $1 Billion Campaign for the University of Houston is the largest fundraising effort UH has experienced in more than 25 years.
 We have entered an era of unprecedented revitalization and growth that will position us to be even better prepared — in terms of facilities, technology and people — to serve the evolving needs of our students, our community and the world.
 We all have a stake in UH’s continued progress.
 Our support will send a powerful message that is sure to inspire potential contributors.

 2. Who can participate in the campaign?

 All full-time, part-time and adjunct employees are encouraged to participate.
-Additionally, if you are a UH graduate, your gift to the campaign will also impact the University’s alumni participation rate.
-Faculty and staff participation is measured by the number of current full-time faculty and staff donors divided by the total number of current full-time and permanent part-time UH faculty and staff.
+Additionally, if you are a UH graduate, your gift to the campaign will also impact the University’s alumni participation rate, which is reported to U.S. News & World Report.

 3. How can I contribute to the Faculty & Staff Campaign?